andreamaestri/walkquest/memory-bank/activeContext.md

    - DynamicScroller is used in WalkList.vue instead of RecycleScroller
    - CSS is properly imported in main.js
    - WalkCard component is properly implemented

-2. **Decision Point**
-   - Determine whether to fix the current implementation or migrate to @tanstack/vue-virtual
-   - If fixing current implementation:
-     - Verify DynamicScroller props and configuration
-     - Check container sizing and item height calculations
-   - If migrating to @tanstack/vue-virtual:
-     - Install @tanstack/vue-virtual
-     - Implement according to .clinerules specifications

 ### Component Status